Stamford’s planners strict stipulations regarding building materials have not allowed modern building to blight the famous historical landscape.

-Retrospective appeal to use reconstituted stone in Bath is
+Retrospective appeal to use reconstituted stone in Bath is thrown out

 “Reconstituted stone is not natural stone.
 While it may seek to replicate and reflect natural stone, its different appearance and behaviour becomes increasingly obvious with time, when the natural processes of weathering reveal the inferiority of the artificial product.” – Inspector.